 Bradford District PRU fulfils a key role in the support of secondary-aged pupils who have been unable to maintain a permanent place within mainstream education.
-Since the establishment of the Behaviour and Attendance Collaboratives (BACs) in September 2007, arrangements have been made for up to 160 funded HNB placements, available at Anerley Street alongside additional centres across the District.
-The purpose of such placements is to enable pupils to acquire skills which allow their continued access further education and complete their Key Stage 4 studies.
-Additional places can be purchased by the BACs and referring schools.
+The school offers 80 placements, available at Anerley Street alongside additional centres across the District.
+The purpose of such placements is to enable pupils to acquire skills which allow their continued access to further education and complete their Key Stage 4 studies.
+Additional places can be purchased by referring schools.
 District PRU commissions a number of additional Independent Schools and providers across the District.

-- The BACs will scrutinise the referral documentation, including a pupil’s record of progress through the 7 Level Behaviour Framework, from each referring school, to inform the discussion on placement.
+We will scrutinise referral documentation, in accordance with the schools referral application pack.
+Documentation including a pupil’s risk assessment, my suppoprt plan, record of progress through the 7 Level Behaviour Framework, attendance and attainment are required from each referring school, to inform the discussion on placement.

 Bradford District PRU will finalise contractual arrangements between the PRU and referring school to include: